jordenc/nl.innovationinmotion.slide/README.md

 # Slide smart curtains for Athom Homey

-Control your curtains with Slide using the Homey by Athom B.V.
+Control your curtains with Slide by Innovation In Motion (https://innovationinmotion.nl/), using Homey by Athom B.V.

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

-You first need to have the IP-address of your Slide box.
-Make sure this is a fixed IP address, or otherwise the device cannot be controlled.
-You can only control it if it is in the same network as Homey.
+Install your Slide device(s) using the official app by Innovation in Motion, on your smartphone.
+Connect them to the Wifi.
+Please note that they have to be in the same network as Homey.

-Enables the following actions to use in your flows:
+Enables the following cards to use in your flows:
+- [Trigger] Position changed #level
+- [Action] Set position
+- [Action] Immediate stop

 Use at your own risk, I accept no responsibility for any damages caused by using this script.